Time to Pretend

 "Time to Pretend" is a song by the American indie band MGMT, released as the lead single from their debut studio album Oracular Spectacular (2007) on March 3, 2008.
 An earlier version had been released on their Time to Pretend EP.
 The single was released as a 7" and CD single featuring the B-sides "Weekend Wars" (BBC Radio 1 Session) and "Metanoia", respectively.
-In early 2009, the song was re-released in the UK.
+In early 2009, the song was re-released in the UK after featuring in the teen television drama series Skins.
 The song was ranked at number 493 on Rolling Stones list of "The 500 Greatest Songs of All Time", and its parent album, Oracular Spectacular, was ranked at number 494 on the publication's additional list of "The 500 Greatest Albums of All Time".
 The song was also ranked at number 90 on NMEs list of The 500 Greatest Songs of All Time.

 Background

 The track was originally recorded for the Time to Pretend EP (2005).
 It was re-recorded for the Oracular Spectacular album.

 From a quote from live at Abbey Road:

 We wrote "Time to Pretend" our senior year of college, and the music was inspired by a praying mantis we had in our house.
 She laid eggs and it died, and we laid the egg case on this kinda model pirate ship on the mantle piece, and the eggs hatched and all these baby praying mantises were climbing up the rigging of the ship, and it was pretty crazy...uhm so the music was inspired by our praying mantis that liked to dance to The Clash {laugh} and the lyrics are just about us imagining being rock stars ... and yeah, fantasy rock star life.